Alternative Format Textbooks

-The Family Village is a web site for children and adults with disabilities, their families, and their friends and allies.
+The Family Village is a web site for children and adults who have disabilities, their families, and their friends and allies.
 Family Village brings together thousands of online resources in a organized, easy-to-use directory.
-The centerpiece of Family Village is the library, where visitors can find information on over 300 diagnosis.
+The centerpiece of Family Village is the library, where visitors can find information on over 300 diagnoses.
 Visitors can also learn about assistive technology, legal rights and legislation, special education, leisure activities and much more.

 - Going to College

-A training module with activities, resources and information to help students with disabilities to prepare to go to college.
+A training module with activities, resources and information to help students who have disabilities to prepare to go to college.

 - Heath Resource Center at the National Youth Transitions Center

-The HEATH Resource Center is an online clearinghouse on postsecondary education for individuals with disabilities.
+The HEATH Resource Center is an online clearinghouse on postsecondary education for individuals who have disabilities.

 - Bender Consulting Services, Inc.

-Bender Consulting Services finds employment for people with disabilities.
+Bender Consulting Services finds employment for people who have disabilities.

 - Campaign for Disability Employment

-Collaborative effort to promote positive employment outcomes for people with disabilities by encouraging employers, and others, to recognize the value and talent that people with disabilities bring to the workplace; public service announcement can be viewed from the web site where contest winner videos and other useful resources can also be found.
+Collaborative effort to promote positive employment outcomes for people with disabilities by encouraging employers, and others, to recognize the value and talent that people who have disabilities bring to the workplace.
+Public service announcements can be viewed from the web site where contest winner videos and other useful resources can also be found.